2019 North Warwickshire Borough Council election

-On 2 May 2019, an election took place to elect members of the North Warwickshire Borough Council in England.
+On 2 May 2019, an election took place to elect members of the North Warwickshire Borough Council in the English Midlands.
 It was held on the same day as other local elections in the UK.
 It resulted in the Conservative Party retaining control of the council.

 Both the Conservative and Labour parties saw increases in their vote share, especially the former, which was likely due to UKIP losing nearly 20% of their vote share.
 The Conservatives lost one seat to Labour but still retained a majority of seats.